Charles Nuamah is a student from Ghana currently studying abroad in Germany.

 Please send these original documents (an e-mail or fax is not acceptable) to the following address: Deutsche Bank Privat- und Geschäftskunden AG Alter Wall 53 20457 Hamburg Germany.

-The health insurance is usually paid on a monthly basis.
+Health insurance is usually paid on a monthly basis.
 For students, you will need to register and provide your bank account details to your health insurance company once you arrive in Germany.
 Universities usually assist students with this during the enrollment process.
-Your health insurance company will then withdraw a specified amount of money from your bank account every month.
+Your health insurance company will withdraw a specified amount from your bank account every month.

 The following documents are usually needed for enrollment: